 This ebook comes with a coupon for $7 off Rogue Amoeba’s Airfoil app.

 The book covers how to:

-Stream Music: Use Apple Music, a paid service, to listen to any of 50 million tracks.
-Or listen to live broadcasts from Apple Music Radio (including Beats 1).
+- Stream Music: Use Apple Music, a paid service, to listen to any of 90 million tracks.
+Or listen to live broadcasts from Apple Music Radio (including Apple Music 1).

-Store Your Music Library in the Cloud: What are the pros and cons of Apple’s Cloud Music Library?
-How do Music and iTunes Match figure out whether to upload your music when setting up your Cloud Music Library?
+- Store Your Music Library in the Cloud: What are the pros and cons of using the Sync Library setting to store your music in the cloud?
+How do Music and iTunes Match figure out whether to upload your music when that setting is enabled?
 You’ll get answers to these questions and more.

-Note: This book covers Apple’s media apps in macOS Catalina exclusively.
+Note: This book covers Apple’s media apps in macOS Catalina, Big Sur, and Monterey exclusively.
 It does not cover iTunes for Windows, the Music/TV/Podcasts/Books apps for iOS and iPadOS, or iTunes running in earlier versions of macOS.